baunek/Dynamics-of-Smoking/README.md

 [5] C. Seshadhri, Tamara G. Kolda, and Ali Pinar.
 “Community structure and scale-free collections of Erdo ̋s-R ́enyi graphs”.
 In: Phys.
 Rev. E 85 (5 May 2012), p.
 056109. doi: 10.1103/PhysRevE.85.056109. url: https://link.aps.org/doi/10.1103/ PhysRevE.85.056109.

-[6] Bundesamt fu ̈r Statistik.
+[6] Bundesamt für Statistik.
 Tabakkonsum in der Schweiz.
 Oct.
 7, 2018. url: https://www.bfs.admin.ch/bfs/de/home/statistiken/gesundheit/determinanten/tabak.html.

 [7] Switzerland Age structure.
 Nov.
 23, 2018. url: https://www.indexmundi.com/switzerland/age_structure.html.

 ## Research Methods

-(Cellular Automata, Agent-Based Model, Continuous Modeling...)
-(If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)
+For our project we want to use an agent-based model where the agents are connected in a network which we want to create using the Networkx bibliography in python.
+In order to create a realistic graph we will use [2], [4] and [5].

 # Reproducibility